 - The board has a really great grippy surface that keeps your feet from sliding when you go downhill.

-- This board provides a really smooth ride on both flat pavements and in a downhill setting.
+- This board provides a really smooth ride on both flat pavement and in a downhill setting.

-- When riding on rough pavement, the trucks tend to shake a bit loose, so they will need tightening.
+- When riding on rough pavement, the trucks tend to shake a bit loose, so they will need tightened.